There is no greater feeling, no greater satisfaction, than knowing you are making a difference

 Advocacy * Education * Support * Mentorship * Post Services * Fun Family Events

-Reliance on institutional and group care must be reduced in Ohio with corresponding resources shifted to kinship care, foster care, adoption and family-centered services.
+Reliance on institutional and group care must be reduced in Ohio with corresponding resources shifted to kinship care, foster care, respite care, post adoption services and other family-centered supports.